It’s time to go back to basics and refresh your entrepreneurial know-how.

 From physical amenities you can add to your business area like security or logistics tools to digital and online solutions like Internet connectivity and other programs, there’s always something you can use to get your business to the next level.
 Consider installing CCTV cameras in your stores for more peace of mind.
 Track your deliveries and supply shipments so you know where everything is in real-time.
 Install connectivity in your establishments and make documentation, communication and even sales so much easier.
-Or consider a wide array of other solutions that can tackle your most pressing business concerns, like G Suite, which makes for easier documentation, or online marketplaces like Lazada or Shopee, if you’re into e-commerce.
+Or consider a wide array of other solutions that can tackle your most pressing business concerns, like Google Workspace (previously known as G Suite), which makes for easier documentation, or online marketplaces like Lazada or Shopee, if you’re into e-commerce.

 Social media is a good launching pad when digitizing your business.
 Online sites like Facebook or Instagram function as all-in-one platforms for anything you might need for your business.
 They function as marketplaces where you can sell to people by personally getting in touch with them, running digital ads, or networking through focus groups.

 It’s a great place to start if you aren’t so tech-savvy yet, but it comes with its own set of responsibilities, too.
 For one, remember to post regularly, so as to increase your popularity and reach.
 For another, keep track of the algorithms that manage each platform, and know how to make these systems work for you.
 Finally, remember to always stay true to yourself and your word, especially when it comes to customer satisfaction — you wouldn’t want to be viral for the wrong reasons.